eraofchaos/eraofchaos.github.io/units/Dendroid Guard.md

  **speedmove:** 90

  **posclass:** 2

- **recommend2:** Deals extra damage to any slowed enemies.

- **dingwei:** Immune to bleeding, reflects damage and uses shield to improve its defense.

- **sharedsc:** Immune to bleeding, reflects damage and uses shield to improve its defense.

  **talk1:** It's the cycle of things: you grow, you wither and you fall.
 And some fall faster than others.